 Retirement plan for uniformed public safety officers

-Tuition reimbursement and training opportunities
+Tuition reimbursement and career development opportunities

 Additional pay for certifications and specialty areas